Some offers mentioned on this page may be outdated. To confirm offers and credit card details, check the issuer’s website.

 Chase Ink Business Preferred Benefits

-The signup bonus for Chase Ink is excellent—you’ll receive 80,000 bonus points if you spend $5,000 or more during the first three months after account opening.
-These are Chase Ultimate Rewards Points, which means they’re worth up to $1,000 if you redeem them for travel through the Ultimate Rewards Portal.
+The signup bonus for Chase Ink is excellent—you’ll receive 100,000 bonus points if you spend $15,000 or more during the first three months after account opening.
+If these points are redeemed through Chase Ultimate Rewards, that’s a $1,250 value.

-The card offers 3 points per $1 spent on internet bills, phone services, travel, shipping purchases, or social media advertising purchases, on up to $150,000 in purchases per year.
+The card offers 3 points per $1 spent on cable, internet, phone services, travel, shipping purchases, search engines, and social media advertising purchases, on up to $150,000 in purchases each account anniversary year.
 Everything else earns 1 point per $1 spent.

 These points can be transferred at a 1:1 ratio to travel partners, including airlines and hotel lines.
 But the best way to redeem them is for travel through the Ultimate Rewards portal, as you’ll get a 25% boost to your points’ value.